Asphalt Resurfacing Work 2018:

 Orphanage Road Sidewalk

 The sidewalk project along Orphanage Rd. between Jerry’s Lane & Ivy Hill is progressing.
 The city took another look at adding curb between the new sidewalk and the car lane on Orphanage and found that it is a feasible option to address drainage issues.
 Safety for pedestrians along this stretch will be greatly enhanced with the addition of curb and gutter.
-Construction is scheduled for spring 2018.
+Construction is scheduled for 2018.

 Grandview Drive Sidewalk

 The City has identified a need to construct the missing link of sidewalk between Mercury Avenue (on the Grandview Tavern side) and across from the entrance to Fort Mitchell Place Condominiums.
 Two grant applications have been submitted to get this sidewalk constructed the results of which will be announced in early 2018.
 The project includes a 5 feet wide sidewalk with a ADA compliant curb ramp as well as curb and gutter installation.
 The existing guard rail will be relocated and a retaining wall will need to be constructed as well.